Adaptive Attention Distillation for Robust Few-Shot Segmentation under Environmental Perturbations: Related Work

 \subsection{Few-Shot Segmentation (FSS)}

-{Standard FSS~\cite{ShabanBLEB17, NguyenT19, LiWCTT20, MinKC21, BoudiafKZPAD21, ChengLH23, TianZSYLJ22, ZhangKYW21, GaoZJLW25, LiuLWCAYH25, LuoCCIK25} typically follows a meta-learning paradigm involving two distinct phases: training on source-domain base classes and inference on target-domain novel classes.
+Standard FSS~\cite{ShabanBLEB17, NguyenT19, LiWCTT20, MinKC21, BoudiafKZPAD21, ChengLH23, TianZSYLJ22, ZhangKYW21, GaoZJLW25, LiuLWCAYH25, LuoCCIK25} typically follows a meta-learning paradigm involving two distinct phases: training on source-domain base classes and inference on target-domain novel classes.
 During the training phase, the model learns generalizable feature representations from abundant annotated data of base classes.
-In the inference phase, the goal is to segment query images containing unseen categories, guided by only a few annotated support samples from the target domain.}
+In the inference phase, the goal is to segment query images containing unseen categories, guided by only a few annotated support samples from the target domain.

 OSLSM~\cite{ShabanBLEB17} pioneered this field by dynamically generating classifier weights for each query-support pair.
 Inspired by Prototypical Networks~\cite{SnellSZ17}, most contemporary FSS methods adopt a dual-branch meta-learning framework, broadly categorized into prototypical feature learning and relation-based methods.
-The former, exemplified by PANet~\cite{WangLZZF19}, focuses on optimizing prototype representations to better separate foreground from background, while the latter emphasizes refining similarity metrics between extracted features.

-However, existing approaches often overlook a critical practical asymmetry: query images are frequently significantly more complex than support samples.
+The former, exemplified by PANet~\cite{WangLZZF19}, focuses on optimizing prototype representations to better separate foreground from background, while the latter emphasizes refining similarity metrics between extracted features.However, existing approaches often overlook a critical practical asymmetry: query images are frequently significantly more complex than support samples.
 When query targets suffer from severe occlusion or lack distinct category cues, standard models struggle to accurately localize the object.
-To address this, we extend FSS to a robust multi-domain setting, introducing a new benchmark and a novel approach specifically designed to enhance generalization across diverse real-world environments.